adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ## Notes

 - AYC started it's life on Sourceforge in 2016, it's only been on Github since 2021.
-Old releases are only available on the [Sourceforge page](https://sourceforge.net/projects/advanced-youtube-client-ayc/).
+Part of old releases are available on the [Sourceforge page](https://sourceforge.net/projects/advanced-youtube-client-ayc/) and the complete archive is on [MEGA](https://mega.nz/file/2t1w3SKC#y_xSDuhI2stouXxmBXNlYjVU-hUi8PGfMpzEiH6FNTY).
+Be adviced most AVs will trigger due to early releases being batch scripts compiled to exe's.
 -  AYC **is compatible with the Windows Terminal but** it does not support custom window sizes.
 So it will not look good.
 Don't change `Windows Console Host` as [default terminal application](https://www.howtogeek.com/738631/how-to-make-windows-terminal-your-default-terminal-app/) if you want it to look good.
 -  Some people noticed it won't start as admin?
 AYC doesn't need admin permissions please open it in a regular folder instead of some where which needs admin permissions.
 Even a folder on your desktop is fine.